 He is a world-famous cardiothoracic surgeon with expertise in pleural mesothelioma, esophageal cancer, and lung cancer.
-His landmark work in surgical treatment of mesothelioma changed the way surgeons approach the treatment of this disease, focusing on less invasive techniques that cause fewer complications and help maintain better quality of life.
+His landmark work in surgical mesothelioma treatment changed the way surgeons approach this disease, leading a move to use less invasive techniques with fewer complications.

 Inspired to Specialize in Mesothelioma

-He developed an interest in this rare disease and the challenge of finding better ways to understand and treat it.
-He also found he could relate to the patients, often blue collar workers who were victims of workplace asbestos exposure.
-Coming from a similar background, Dr. Flores understood these patients and had a strong desire to help them and to provide better care.
+He developed an interest in this rare and challenging disease and found he could relate to the patients, often blue-collar victims of workplace asbestos exposure.
+Coming from a similar background, Dr. Flores understood these patients and had a strong desire to help them.